clara-flo/clara-flo/README.md

 ### What you will find on my page
-- Simulations and "journals" about how they came to be.
+- Simulations and optimization.
-- Coding "step by step".
+- Coding "step by step" for interactive learning.
 - Vulgarization contents.